plausible/docs/docs/integration-guides.md

 ## Micro.blog

 [Micro.blog](https://micro.blog): Integrate Micro.blog with Plausible Analytics using a plugin.
 You can add it under Find Plug-ins in Micro.blog and then use the Settings button to configure it for your Plausible account.
 Built and maintained by [Lukas Rosenstock](https://lukasrosenstock.net/2020/07/24/ive-struggled-a.html).
 Here's [the source code](https://github.com/LukasRos/plugin-plausible).

+## Mobile apps for Android and iOS

+If you'd like to count users on your Android and/or iOS mobile apps, you can use our events API to record views and custom events.
+[Learn more here](events-api.md)

 ## NPM package